-The sample of households has been randomly selected from Bell Canada's listing of households with residential telephone numbers.
 The households are selected to provide a representative cross section of all areas.
-Approximately 5% of all households in the survey area will be contacted by telephone.
+Approximately 5% of all households in the survey area will be contacted.
 Unlisted numbers and business phones are excluded.
-An advance letter is sent to each household several days in advance of the expected day of the interview.
-The letter explains the purpose of the survey and tells them to expect the phone call.
-Experience has shown that prior notification eases people's concern about supplying this type of information and results in a better response rate.
+A notification letter is sent to each address-attached household several days in advance of the expected day of the interview.
+The letter explains the purpose of the survey and tells the residents to expect the phone call.
+Experience has shown that prior notification eases people's concerns about supplying this type of information and results in a better response rate.